-The mother of the late singer Amy Winehouse says that almost a year after her death the grief "doesn't get any easier".
+The mother of the late singer Amy Winehouse has said that almost a year after her death the grief "doesn't get any easier".

-Chart star Winehouse died on July 23 last year from alcohol poisoning, but her mother is still coming to terms with the loss.
+Chart star Amy died on July 23 last year from alcohol poisoning, but her mother is still coming to terms with the loss.

 "There's a huge hole in my life - I used to speak to Amy every day.
 Sometimes I wake up sobbing," she said.